triyantis/data-portfolio/investment_customer_targeting/README.md

-# [Project Title] – Example: Bank Customer Investment Behavior Analysis
+# Bank Customer Investment Behavior Analysis

 ## 📌 Objective
 Analyze customer data to identify target segments most likely to invest in financial products and frequently use mobile banking.